Spring Break 2026: When to Travel to Avoid the Rush and Save Money

 The WhenNOT team writes about event planning, scheduling tips, and making group coordination easier.

-Spring break travel brings excitement, sunshine, and — let's be honest — massive crowds.
+Spring break travel brings excitement, sunshine, and massive crowds.
 Every year, millions of families and college students flood airports, beaches, and theme parks during the same narrow window.
 The result?
 Sky-high prices, packed flights, and hours spent waiting in lines instead of enjoying your vacation.

 When Does Spring Break 2026 Actually Happen?